Reading:

 The use of big data is not distinct for tech gurus, it can be used in the realm of digital commerce too.
 Big data can now be applied throughout the entire retail process – for both the consumer and the retailer.

-Retailers use sophisticated software in order to collect large amounts of data.
-They use this data to work out which products are most likely to become popular, see where there is demand for future products and optimize pricing in such a way that the retailer always has a competitive advantage.
+Retailers use sophisticated software to collect large amounts of data.
+They use this data to determine which products are most likely to become popular, see where there is demand for future products, and optimize pricing so that the retailer always has a competitive advantage.

-On a consumer side, shoppers use their own suite of tools in order to collect and organize masses of data that tells them more about the ranking of the products they’re hoping to buy as well as a suitable price they should be paying for it.
+On the consumer side, shoppers use their suite of tools to collect and organize masses of data that tells them more about the ranking of the products they’re hoping to buy and the suitable price they should pay.

-This works well for most shoppers as in recent times, there has been an increasing need for consumers to conduct multiple paired comparisons, instead of making absolute judgment decisions about one product.
+This works well for most shoppers as, in recent times, there has been an increasing need for consumers to conduct multiple paired comparisons instead of making final judgment decisions about one product.

 If you’re unfamiliar with this concept, think back to when you last purchased something.